flipz357/weisfeiler-leman-amr-metrics/README.md

 **New in Version 0.3**: asymmetric Wasserstein graph measures as described in our [amr4nli paper](https://arxiv.org/abs/2306.00936) is now available.

-**New in Version 0.4**: Reduced dependencies, sub-graph metrics for aspects including CAUSE, LOCATION, QUANTIFICATION, ...
+**New in Version 0.4**: Reduced dependencies, aspect measures for *cause, location, quantifier, ...*

 ## Requirements